An item that’s part of a project, or part of a group within a project.

-A status for items whose due dates are approaching.
+A designation for items whose due dates are approaching.
 Items that are due soon are styled in amber for greater visibility.
-The exact meaning of Due Soon is configurable in OmniFocus Settings.
+The exact meaning of Due Soon is configurable in Dates and Times preferences.

 A mark of privileged, eye-catching status bestowed on an item.
-What this special status denotes is completely up to you, but it’s a great way to keep important things from falling through the cracks.
+What this special designation means is completely up to you, but it’s a great way to keep important things from falling through the cracks.
 Items that are flagged are styled in orange for greater visibility.

 A collection of items nested hierarchically within another item.
 Groups created from inbox items are item groups, while groups created within projects are action groups (also sometimes called sub-projects).